 Review of new buildings and additions will be further guided by the subdistrict goals regarding the relationship of a proposed building to the site and to other buildings and structures in the vicinity.
-Future developments should respect incorporate the Square's historical traditional of narrow storefronts with varying widths and multiple retail entrances.
+Future developments should incorporate the Square's traditional storefront with varying widths and multiple entrances.
 New developments on consolidated lots should convey the outward appearance of individual buildings through varied massing.